Heron-Repositories/Heron/Heron/docs/source/documentation/debugging.rst

 and stack trace registering applies also to worker processes running on separate machines, so if something goes wrong one should first check the Heron.log file on the machine that the worker process of the Node is running.

-Heron also offers a local to a script way to log information.
+Heron also offers a local way to log information.
 In the general_utilities there is a function called setup_logger.
 Using this will generate a separate logger with a specified log file that the worker script of a Node can use to log information.
 Use this as follows:

 .. code-block:: python

-    from Heron import constants as ct, general_utils as gu logger = gu.setup_logger('Name of Logger', full_path_log_file_name)
+    from Heron import general_utils as gu
+    logger = gu.setup_logger('Name of Logger', full_path_log_file_name)

     logger.info('Some information')